-Rancho Cacachilas has become a scientific base of operations to study the flora and fauna of the Sierra Cacachilas in Baja California Sur, Mexico.
+Rancho Cacachilas has become a scientific base of operations to study the flora, fauna and minerals of the Sierra Cacachilas in Baja California Sur, Mexico.

-Expeditions led by the San Diego Natural History Museum, with participation from Mexican and US universities and research centers, evaluate the flora, fauna and ecological systems of the Sierra Cacachilas mountains near La Paz.
+Expeditions led by the San Diego Natural History Museum, with participation from Mexican and US universities and research centers, evaluate the area's flora, fauna and ecological systems.
 Scientists and experts in various disciplines and from various institutions gather at Rancho Cacachilas in different seasons and climatological conditions to better assess the region’s biological and geological diversity.
 For details concerning specific fields of study, please visit our pages in the research menu above and at left.
 Photographs and information presented are courtesy of the participating scientists and experts.

 This 11-minute video describes the binational, multidisciplinary biological survey that was initiated on our ranches in 2013, and it illustrates the natural beauty of the Sierra Cacachilas.